 The accelerated adoption of Cloud technology over the past year provided CFOs and Finance Directors the opportunity to reshape and refine the way data is captured, stored and shared from finance teams to other departments.
 From forecasting and budgeting to processing VAT returns, the automation of manual tasks has allowed CFOs and finance teams to focus on higher value work.

-Though our new ways of working and commuting haven’t been written yet, the adoption of Cloud technology continues to enabled CFOs and Finance Directors to influence the future of work through the potential of hybrid working structures.
+Though new ways of working aren't set in stone, the adoption of Cloud technology has enabled Finance Directors to embrace the future through digital transformation, and through hybrid working structures.

 “We at Advanced, and many other businesses around the country aren’t in a rush to go back to the way we were before.
 Evolving to hybrid working structures will have a positive influence on the employee experience.” - Andrew Hicks - CFO > Advanced